 We have one dog, Tasca and a cat, Menina, both of whom are exceptionally sweet.
 Many of our friends, who regularly pop, over also have dogs, so this is probably not the place for you if you don't like dogs...

 We also now have a few rare breed chickens running around causing trouble..

 Big news....
 Julia has just got a new puppy, a real sweetie called Curu

 WHAT WE WOULD LIKE FROM YOU

-Four hours work a day, six days a week.
+Four hours help a day, five days a week.
 The work is physical, so expect to be tired.
 During the summer we tend to start work around 7am since by 11am its roasting, but the rest of the year 9am or 10am works fine.
 We'd be grateful if you could get yourself out of bed and fix yourself breakfast ready to start for then.